 Then source the file:

-bat just works out-of-the-box on Linux.
-No extra configuration needed.
-So, in order to use it, all you have to do is type:
+bat works out-of-the-box on Linux.
+No extra configuration is needed.
+So, to use it, all you have to do is type:

 bat command receives our strongest recommendation.
-It is such a useful utility that you’ll wonder how you managed without it.
+It is a helpful utility that you’ll wonder how you managed without it.

-- Syntax highlighting: Bat supports syntax highlighting for a large number of programming and markup languages.
+- Syntax highlighting: Bat supports syntax highlighting for many programming and markup languages.

 - Git integration: Bat communicates with git to show modifications with respect to the index.